 Animal Related Summer Camps in Des Moines

 The Blank Park Zoo offers a number of camps throughout the summer for kids ages three to sixth grade.
 The zoo’s weekly Safari Camps are a great way to experience animals and all the Zoo has to offer including science experiments, crafts, and so much more.
 Kids in seventh grade can attend a Junior Zookeeper or Animal Careers camp.
 Pre-registration is required for all classes and must be received at least seven days before class starts.
+The Zoo intends to hold all of their camp sessions beginning the week of June 22, 2020.
+They are implementing new practices and procedures to handle COVID-19 restrictions effectively and efficiently.

 Outdoor and Nature Camps in Des Moines

 Botanical Garden camps allow children to explore the natural world through the lens of their favorite activities.
 Using the gardens as unique classrooms, children are inspired to create and explore with hands-on activities.
 Guest speakers from a wide range of expertise will participate.
 Camps run from 9:00 am to 3:00 pm and are offered June 17th through August 12th.
 2020 registration is open.
+The Botanical Garden is closed and no announcement for summer camps have been made.

 The Iowa DNR offers overnight summer camps for 12 to 15-year-old girls through its Outdoor Journey for Girls.
 Campers get hands-on experiences including canoeing, water safety, camping, survival, hunter education and fishing.
 Held annually in June, July and August.
+Contact the DNR to determine if camp will be taking place or not.

 LHF’s outdoor day camp setting provides a fun and unique way for children entering kindergarten through 12th grade to experience day-to-day farm and town life from the years 1700 through 1900.
 History will come to life as campers fill their days with outdoor, hands-on activities, games, crafts and visits to Living History Farms’ historic sites.
 2020 registration is open.